bertholdm/TextDiff/README.md

 Version History:
 ----------------
 Version 1.2.3 - 12-28-2023
-- Workaround when calibre hangs in not readable PDF's (encrypted pdf's, pdf's with no text layer).
+- Check wether the pdf format is readable ((encrypted pdf's, pdf's with no text layer).
-- Substitute quotes and dashes characters with standard characters before diff (optional).
+- Substitute different quotes and dashes characters with standard characters before diff (optional).
 - Debug print optional.
 Version 1.2.2 - 06-29-2023
 - Disable buttons to save diff result until a result is generated (Thanks to Robert1a)